 It is a fact that a large percentage of people who go through the effort and investment of attending and graduating from esthetics school will never end up practicing esthetics or will do so only for a short time.
 I believe this is because they could not find a job or if they did, the job was not the right fit for them.
 My advice is to explore every option for employment, but be sure to only apply for a position that best suits your style and personality.

 What jobs are out there for estheticians?

 What I love about being an esthetician is that there are many options for places of employment.
-There are day spas, hair salons that have a skin treatment room (this is where I got my start), skin care spas (like the two I have in Dallas), hotel spas, cruise line spas, medical spas, department store spas associated with a skin care line and resort spas.
+There are day spas, hair salons that have a skin treatment room (this is where I got my start), skincare spas, hotel spas, cruise line spas, medical spas, department store spas associated with a skincare line, resort spas, and more.
 If you prefer not to be a service provider, there are still many options.
-You can become a representative for a skin care line that is sold to department stores, medical offices, or spas so you would provide education and training classes to your various accounts, as well as work at trade shows.
+You can become a representative for a skincare line that is sold to department stores, medical offices, or spas so you would provide education and training classes to your various accounts, as well as work at trade shows.
 You can work in a retail environment selling a line at the department store counter (they LOVE hiring estheticians) or other beauty retailers.
 You can also become an independent contractor and be on-call to work at various spas or even be a freelance esthetician.
 It is also possible to become an educator and work as a teacher at your local esthetics school.
-Another option is to become an entrepreneur and develop your own skin care line.
+Another option is to become an entrepreneur and develop your own skincare line.

-I love that a career as an esthetician offers a very flexible schedule.
-Many places offer both part and full-time schedules so if you have another career or have children, this is ideal.
+What I love most about a career as an esthetician is that it offers a very flexible schedule.
+Many places allow part and full-time schedules so if you have another career or have children, this is ideal.
 I have employed many estheticians who were once full-time and now work part-time after having children.
-One size does not fit all when it comes to being employed as an esthetician, so do you research.
+One size does not fit all when it comes to being employed as an esthetician, so be sure to do your research.